Instagram

 Photo by Síle Moloney

-They did not reply to our question.
-There was nobody in the vicinity of the discovery at the time we got there to ask if they knew anything about it.
+There was nobody in the immediate vicinity of the discovery at the time we visited the site in the early hours of Sunday morning to ask if they knew anything about the remains.

-Norwood News has also contacted the Office of the City’s Medical Examiner for more information on the cause of death, if yet known, on the deceased, and how long the remains were at the location, if known.
-We will share any updates we receive.
+Norwood News contacted the Office of the City’s Medical Examiner to ask for more information on the cause of death, if known, and how long the remains were at the location, if known.
+We did not receive an immediate response.
+We reached out again in May 2026 and will share any feedback we receive.

 While the cause of death is to still to be determined, as reported, City officials had been warning New Yorkers of freezing temperatures in recent days and had encouraged anyone who saw an undomiciled person outside to call 311 to get them to shelter.

-Meanwhile, in the early hours of Saturday, Dec.
+Meanwhile, also in the early hours of Sunday, Dec.
 13, FDNY responded to a burning car off the Major Deegan Expressway at Van Cortlandt Park South.
-More to follow.

 In September 2024, another man was found dead in Van Cortlandt Park and police were later seen investigating in the Allen Shandler Recreation Area.